gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 - when excluding test execution time, up to 10% of remaning time is spent calling `getGenericReturnType` in decorators (fixed already)
 - A large number of empty snapshots are generated when tasks are up-to-date.
 This could be optimized for memory and iteration.
 Experimental fix: https://github.com/gradle/gradle/commit/9946a56f225aa9f4007eb65f0cfb3274a718e140
 - 20% of dependency resolution time in up-to-date build is spent in parsing the Ivy XML descriptor
+- IDE plugin application consumes most of the build script (project) setup.
+The Eclipse and IDEA plugins trigger a lot of dynamic variable resolution (`conventionMapping`, `projectModel`, ...) which are very expensive (and not optimized) in Groovy.
+This is called even if, in the end, we will never call the IDEA or Eclipse tasks...

 Latest hotspots on an up-to-date test execution build (aka, does nothing)